 My whole life has been friction between these two dichotomies.
 44 years of trying to fit in (seeking belonging/significance) while also trying to be who I naturally am (emerging authenticity).
 Do you see the rub?

 All people will gravitate to where they feel most significant.
 Humans are tribal animals and are wired this way.
 It is our natural survival mechanism to seek belonging.
-Belonging happens in many ways good and bad (loving empathy, conformity, acceptance, fitting in, or sharing of similar thoughts/values).
+Belonging happens in many ways, good and bad (loving empathy, conformity, acceptance, fitting in, or sharing similar thoughts/values).

 But our basic need is Belonging….